summarization-team/double-weak/README.md

 - `gpu_environment.yml`: Conda environment file for GPU support.
 - `cpu_environment.yml`: Conda environment file for CPU-only support.

+## Citations
+- Lotto, A. J., & Holt, L. L. (2016).
+Speech perception: The view from the auditory system.
+In G. Hickok & S. L. Small (Eds.), Neurobiology of Language (pp. 179-188).
+Academic Press.
+- Nearey, T. M. (1997).
+Speech perception as pattern recognition.
+The Journal of the Acoustical Society of America, 101(6), 3241-3254.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.